 The turntable.

-The Rainbow Creek Station.
+Rainbow Creek station.

-The steam up tracks.
+The steam-up tracks.

 The connection to the transfer table.